Brasov Romania– a small town, close to big attractions!

 Again, with considerable difficulty, we managed to head the dog off and made it safely to our accommodation.

 Both of these were close encounters, which could have turned out badly.
-We were a tad disappointed that our AirBnB owner (who shall remain unnamed) had not warned us of these perils.
+We were a tad disappointed that our Airbnb owner had not warned us of these perils.

 Beware of the Perils